-Saudi concerns about U.S. leadership and policies in the Middle East also have grown in recent years, in parallel to U.S. concerns about Saudi priorities and choices.
-In particular, Saudi leaders at times have signaled their displeasure with U.S. policy approaches to Egypt, Bahrain, Iraq, Syria, and Iran.
+Saudi concerns about U.S. leadership and policies in the Middle East grew during the Administrations of Presidents George W. Bush and Barack Obama, in parallel to U.S. concerns about Saudi priorities and choices.
+In particular, Saudi leaders at times have signaled their displeasure with U.S. policy approaches to Egypt, Israel and the Palestinians, Bahrain, Iraq, Syria, and Iran.
+Saudi officials oppose the changes to U.S. sovereign immunity law that were made by the 114th Congress through the Justice against Sponsors of Terrorism Act (S. 2040, P.L.
+114-222) and have sought their amendment or repeal.3

 Saudi official public responses to the Joint Comprehensive Plan of Action (JCPOA) nuclear agreement with Iran were initially relatively neutral, emphasizing elements of an agreement with Iran that Saudi Arabia would support rather than expressing Saudi endorsement of the JCPOA as negotiated and agreed.
-Nevertheless, King Salman publicly endorsed the JCPOA during his September 2015 visit to Washington, DC, which he described as a turning point toward a "new strategic alliance for the 21st century."1 Saudi officials also have criticized proposed changes to U.S. sovereign immunity law that would be made by the Justice Against Sponsors of Terrorism Act (H.R.
-3815 and S. 2040) and have threatened to withdraw Saudi state public and private sector investments from the United States if some proposed changes are adopted.2
+King Salman eventually endorsed the JCPOA during his September 2015 visit to Washington, DC.
+President Trump and the king discussed "the importance of rigorously enforcing" the agreement and "addressing Iran's destabilizing regional activities" in January 2017.
+The May 2017 joint statement released following President Trump's visit to the kingdom similarly condemns Iranian "malign interference in the internal affairs of other states" and says the JCPOA "needs to be re-examined in some of its clauses."